dayofmythology/ase-prefun-test/README.md

 1. Run **all** the tests :test_tube: to verify your implementations: `npm run test`

-1. Go to https://fun-onboarding.internal.cfapps.sap.hana.ondemand.com/, enter your D/I/C-Number, and select `JavaScript(Node.js)`.
+1. Go to https://fun-onboarding.internal.cfapps.sap.hana.ondemand.com/ (SAP NETWORK ONLY), enter your D/I/C-Number, and select `JavaScript(Node.js)`.
 Then press submit to gain write permissions on the repository.

 1. Commit your changes and push them to a remote branch on **this** repository that matches your D/I/C-Number (e.g. D055151 or I234212) (Note: The branch will be automatically *deleted* afterwards)